Diversity & Affordability

 In 2007, the University of Louisville initiated a special program called the Cardinal Covenant in response to rising college costs and the challenge for students from low-income families to fund their education.
 UofL's Cardinal Covenant is the first program of its kind in the state of Kentucky.
 This program helps make college attainable for the 22.6% of Kentucky families living at or below 150% of the federal poverty level as published by the U.S. Census Bureau.
 Cardinal Covenant students are expected to perform community service as a part of their UofL experience.
 In 2011, the university began offering a special orientation called Cardinal Covenant College so these students can get a head start on the new school year.

-The UofL Housing Office has been providing special accommodations (private room, private bath) for transgender and transitioning students for several years by special request of the student.
-During the 2009-2010 academic year, the housing application form was updated so that students now have the option of requesting special housing based on gender identity.
+Housing and Residence Life has been providing special accommodations (private room, private bath) for transgender and transitioning students for several years by special request of the student.
+During the 2009-2010 academic year, the housing application form was updated so that students now have the option of requesting special housing based on gender identity and expression.
+Annually, housing staff and resident assistants receive training on transgender identity and how to be a supportive ally.

 The University of Louisville provides a variety of other programs and services that, while not specifically targeted to low-income students, provide significant benefits to students and parents from low-income backgrounds.
 Examples include: